 The overall impression caused is different from those designs previously made public.

-Packaging, graphic symbols (such as computer icons), footwear, clothing, or patterns are some examples of the kinds of things can be protected by industrial designs.
+Packaging, graphic symbols (such as computer icons), footwear, clothing or patterns are some examples of things that can be protected by industrial designs.

 If you have a product with the characteristics listed above, it is likely that you can protect it with an industrial design.
 There are, however, other aspects that should be taken into consideration: Do you intend to market your product?
 Do you foresee making a profit from that marketing?

-If the answers are affirmative, then you have an innovation to protect through this means.
-However, for a clear answer all your questions, get in touch with our official intellectual property agents.
+If the answers are affirmative, then you have an innovation to protect through this mean.
+However, for a clear answer to all your questions, feel free to get in touch with our specialists.

 Once we obtain all the required information to file and effectuate the application, our industrial design department continually monitors the publication, registration, and management process for this asset: